 Buying advice, terminology, and how the headphones category is reviewed on The Audio Stuff.

 It depends on the use case and budget.
 For open-back home listening, planar magnetic flagships like the HIFIMAN Arya Organic and Susvara dominate.
 For closed-back portable or studio use, dynamic flagships from Sennheiser, Focal, and Beyerdynamic lead.
-Sort the headphone reviews by score - any piece marked "Reference" or "Highly Recommended" is worth a serious listen at its price tier.
+Sort the headphone reviews by score.
+Any piece marked "Reference" or "Highly Recommended" is worth a serious listen at its price tier.

 Open-back leak sound both ways but reward you with wider soundstage, better imaging, and more natural air.
 Closed-back contain sound for office, commuter, and studio tracking use, with stronger isolated bass but a more constricted stage.
 For pure home listening, open-back almost always wins; for any other context, closed-back is the practical pick.

-For technicalities (detail, bass extension, low distortion at high SPL) - usually yes, especially at the high end.
+For technicalities (detail, bass extension, low distortion at high SPL), usually yes, especially at the high end.
 For tonality and naturalness, well-tuned dynamics like the Sennheiser HD 600 series and Focal Utopia line still trade blows with planars.
 Planars also need more amplifier current.
 Read the review of the specific model rather than buying by topology.

-For low-impedance, high-sensitivity headphones (most IEMs, many closed-backs under 32 ohms) - no, a phone or laptop drives them fine.
-For high-impedance (250+ ohm Sennheisers, Beyerdynamics) and demanding planars (HIFIMAN flagships, Audeze) - yes, a dedicated headphone amplifier matters.
+For low-impedance, high-sensitivity headphones (most IEMs, many closed-backs under 32 ohms), no, a phone or laptop drives them fine.
+For high-impedance (250+ ohm Sennheisers, Beyerdynamics) and demanding planars (HIFIMAN flagships, Audeze), yes, a dedicated headphone amplifier matters.
 The headphone power calculator gives you the exact power requirement.

-For your ears, not the drivers - 2-4 weeks of regular listening for tonal acclimation.
+For your ears, not the drivers: 2-4 weeks of regular listening for tonal acclimation.
 Driver burn-in itself is largely myth for modern transducers; measurements before and after dozens of hours rarely show differences.
 Treat the listening period as ear training and stage break-in, not driver conditioning.